In a pinch for the perfect picture? Here we show you five websites that you can use to obtain free stock photos and images to use on your website.

 Every Stock Photo markets itself as “a search engine for stock images.”
 As such, each image has its own attribution and licencing stipulations that you must adhere to.
 While some require no attribution at all and can be used in a wide variety of scenarios, others have limitations so it is important to examine your options with each image that you like.
 Every Stock Photo has the nice option of allowing you to embed and share images straight from the website and in doing so embeds the relevant attribution information with it.
 An account does not have to be created to download these images, but one does need an account if they would like to collect and save images in collections.

-Priding themselves on the free aspect of their content, Free Media Goo offer royalty free photos, royalty free textures and also free digital backgrounds.
-In return, they would appreciate if you gave attribution to their website, but state that this is not necessary.
+Priding themselves on the free aspect of their content, Free Media Goo offer royalty-free photos, royalty-free textures and also free digital backgrounds.
+In return, they would appreciate it if you give attribution to their website, but stated that this is not necessary.
 One should note however that there is not the biggest selection here to choose from.
 Photos for example cover aviation, beach, buildings, finance, food and wildlife.
 There is no requirement to sign-up or create an account to use Free Media Goo, simply choose the image that you would like and you can download it straight away.

-With over 100,000 images housed in their website, RGB stock offer users you a myriad of images to download.
-Each of these are ranked by users in a similar manner to FaceBook reactions and you can also see how many times each image has been downloaded.
+With over 100,000 images housed on their website, RGB stock offers users a myriad of images to download.
+Each of these is ranked by users in a similar manner to Facebook reactions and you can also see how many times each image has been downloaded.
 You will need to sign up for a free account with RGB stock to download anything and each time you do download, you must adhere to the licence and attribution of that particular image.
-In some instances no attribution is required, but restrictions may apply as to where the image can be used – so it is always best to check the parameters each time.
-With a mix of high quality stock imagery and user submitted photography, RGB stock has a great selection that can help with your niche image needs.
+In some instances, no attribution is required, but restrictions may apply as to where the image can be used – so it is always best to check the parameters each time.
+With a mix of high-quality stock imagery and user-submitted photography, RGB stock has a great selection that can help with your niche image needs.